- All women who are pregnant or planning to get pregnant should get tested for HIV as early as possible.

 What CDC Is Doing

-- CDC has proposed a framework to eliminate mother-to-child HIV transmission (EMCT) in the United States to guide efforts by federal agencies and other national, state, and local organizations.
-In this framework, EMCT is defined as a transmission rate of less than 1% among infants born to HIV-infected women and less than 1 transmission per 100,000 live births.
+- CDC has developed a framework to guide federal agencies and other organizations in their efforts to reduce the rate of perinatal transmission of HIV to less than 1% among infants born to women with HIV and less than 1 perinatal transmission per 100,000 live births.

-- CDC, the American College of Obstetricians and Gynecologists, CityMatCH, and the National Fetal and Infant Mortality Review Program developed a continuous quality improvement methodology for local systems to identify and address missed prevention and treatment opportunities.
-The Fetal and Infant Mortality Review (FIMR)/HIV Prevention Methodology is underway in nine sites, and an FIMR/HIV Prevention Methodology National Resource Center provides information and technical assistance to any community interested in conducting the methodology.
+- CDC partnered with the American College of Obstetricians and Gynecologists, CityMatCH, the Pediatric AIDS Chicago Prevention Initiative, and the National Fetal and Infant Mortality Review Program to develop a model to help local health systems identify and address missed prevention and treatment opportunities for pregnant women living with HIV.
+CDC also funds the Fetal and Infant Mortality Review (FIMR)/HIV Prevention Methodology National Resource Center, which provides information and technical support to communities using, or interested in using, the methodology.

 - Townsend CL, Cortina-Borja M, Peckham CS, de Ruiter A, Lyall H, Tookey, PA.
 Low rates of mother-to-child transmission of HIV following effective pregnancy interventions in the United Kingdom and Ireland, 2000-2006.
 AIDS 2008;22(8):973-81.